 FIVE: Today, publishing this poetic memoir allows me to give voice to the stories that show my community we can do more than just survive, by speaking up, we become living, breathing examples to one another that healing is possible.
 It doesn’t tell every story, it can’t, but it invokes key areas where redemption from the violations I have endured starts with sharing my stories and the stories my parents never could to encourage people around me to do the same.
 When I was less than sixty days clean and sober a woman with 23 years of recovery shared about earning those years by choosing her best self, one second at a time, she said, “five minutes or five days or five years from now, I can use if I want to, but right this second I think I won’t”.
 Think about it, choosing to claim each moment as the moment to love ourselves enough to not be self-destructive, it was the one thing I heard early on I could actually believe in.
 Her concept became my mantra and eventually morphed into the title of this book.

-SIX: Now, standing tall with twenty-three years of recovery and counting, Write this Second is not just the title of a book; it’s a movement, for me, for my parents, for my children, for all of us; it’s a call to break the silent, secret spell that keeps us buried above ground; to evoke the consciousness that puts an end to the doubts and fears that allow these deadly cycles to continue.
+SIX: Now, standing tall in recovery (clean and sober since November 17, 1991), Write this Second is not just the title of a book; it’s a movement, for me, for my parents, for my children, for all of us; it’s a call to break the silent, secret spell that keeps us buried above ground; to evoke the consciousness that puts an end to the doubts and fears that allow these deadly cycles to continue.
 Write this second, it is time to heal; to forgive and to live a life of grace guided by faith, love and action.
 Write this Second, I testify to poetry’s power to transform everything!

 SEVEN: In addition to being the author of Write This Second the book, I am proud to say that I am the founder and facilitator of WRITE THIS SECOND the movement.
-WRITE THIS SECOND’s mission: Lead transformative workshops to facilitate community empowerment; from poetry to body tracings and beyond, at WRITE THIS SECOND we bear witness to our lives as an act of reclamation, to cultivate emotional evolution and a self-acceptance revolution.
+WRITE THIS SECOND’s mission: Lead transformative workshops to facilitate community empowerment; from poetry to embbodi mapping retreats and beyond, at WRITE THIS SECOND we bear witness to our lives as an act of reclamation, to cultivate emotional evolution and a self-acceptance revolution.

 We write to reclaim life